Quantum approximate optimization of finite-state bosonic systems: Introduction

 More recently, it has been shown that VQAs can be used to generate certain many-body quantum states \cite{HoHsi19, WauSan20}.
 Here, we firstly inspect quantum approximate thermalization within the QAOA framework \cite{VerBia19,VerHid19,WuHsi19,ZhuMon20,MatPap21, DieGar23}.
 Quantum thermalization is important from both the fundamental and practical perspectives.
 For instance, it assists with understanding the emergence of statistical mechanics from closed quantum systems \cite{Ueda20}.
 This phenomenon also found applications in quantum machine learning for training generative adversarial network models \cite{AmiMel18, VerBia19}.
 As an example, we consider a system of coupled harmonic oscillators and show that how to approximately generate the target thermal (Gibbs) state at inverse temperature $\beta$.
 The key step involves initializing the protocol at the thermal state of the mixing Hamiltonian.
 In principle, the system should stay close to the instantaneous Gibbs state until it reaches the (near) thermal equilibrium.

 Secondly, we use QAOA to prepare lowest-energy state of systems governed by the Bose-Hubbard model.
 This method has become the workhorse for discovering phenomena such as the superfluid-to-Mott-insulator phase transition \cite{KuhMon98,GreBlo02}.
 It provides a framework to scrutinize correlated bosonic systems, and its extension is capable of simulating complex quantum systems \cite{BloNas12}.
 We discuss the impact of truncating the Hilbert space on choosing appropriate parameter regimes.
 Our observation is that the proposed method converges to the system's ground state with far less resources (classical and quantum) in the strong interaction regime.
 In contrast, simulating the weak interaction domain needs a deeper and perhaps more expressive ansatz.
 This can be related to the highly quantum correlated structure of the ground state in the kinetically dominated regime.
+We note that these numerical examples are intended to illustrate general, encoding-dependent principles rather than to establish scaling performance claims; the qualitative conclusions regarding entangling-gate costs follow from the structure of the encodings and are not specific to the instances shown.

 The rest of the paper is organized as follows.
 In \srf{GQAOA} we briefly review the QAOA structure.
 Section \ref{sec:qudb} presents the encoding schemes.
 Section \ref{sec:Hmix} starts with outlining a class of mixing Hamiltonians for $D=3$ dimensional systems, then provides gates analysis prior to discussing $D>3$ scenarios.
 Section \ref{sec:bosonic} applies the formalism to bosonic systems followed by investigating two case studies.
 We conclude by summarizing the findings in \srf{sec:conclusion}.